transitiverobotics/transitive-utils/web/docs/client.md

 ## loading

-Hook to load and use a Transitive web component.
+Hook to load and use a Transitive capabvility's web component.
 Besides loading the custom element, this hook also returns any functions and objects the component exports.

 ## parseCookie